Ascending Passage .com HOME PAGE.

 A young man singing!
 Let him be the tutelary god of this place,

-whoever he be, whether only some humble, happy slave, or the
+whoever he be, whether only some humble shepherd or the

 even than Amun-Ra let him be the god.
 For there is something nobly